bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> two_tuple
     (1, 5)

-There's a little complication in Python, when making a tuple with one
+There is a little complication when making a tuple with one element:
-element:

 .. nbplot::